 Longer-term crops, such as cabbages and broccoli, can be interplanted with faster-growing options, including cut-and-come-again salad mixes, pea shoots, mizuna, rocket and radishes, which are ready to eat from about six weeks from seed.

 Many crops can be continually picked, including cherry tomatoes, chillies, chard, beans and snow peas.

-For north-facing or spaces with less sunlight, try shade-tolerant edibles, such as spinach, chard, kale, rocket, sorrel, Asian and salad leaves, Alpine strawberries, rhubarb, currants, mint, bay, coriander, chives, parsley, chamomile and tarragon.
-There are many to try.
-Sow and savor.
+For north-facing or spaces with less sunlight like some narrow, long gardens, try shade-tolerant edibles, such as spinach, chard, kale, rocket, sorrel, Asian and salad leaves, Alpine strawberries, rhubarb, currants, mint, bay, coriander, chives, parsley, chamomile and tarragon.
+There are many to try: Sow and savor.

 What vegetables can you grow in a small space?

 There are many crops you can consider when planning small vegetable garden ideas, but here are some of the best crops for small spaces: